Units using capacity above represent kWDC.

 Definition: Capital expenditures (CAPEX) are expenditures required to achieve commercial operation in a given year.
 For residential PV, this is modeled for only a host-owned business model.

-For the 2021 ATB—and (EIA, 2016) and the NREL Solar-PV Cost Model—the distributed residential solar PV plant envelope is defined to include items noted in the table above.
+For the 2022 ATB—and (EIA, 2016) and the National Renewable Energy Laboratory (NREL) PV cost model—the residential PV plant envelope is defined to include items noted in the table (Components of CAPEX) below.

-Base Year: Reported residential PV installation CAPEX (Barbose et al., 2020) is shown (see chart below) in box-and-whiskers format for comparison to historical residential PV benchmark overnight capital cost (Feldman et al., 2021) and the 2021 ATB estimates of future CAPEX projections.
-The data in (Barbose et al., 2020) represent 82% of all U.S. residential PV and commercial PV capacity installed through 2019.
+Base Year: Reported residential PV installation CAPEX (Barbose et al., 2021) is shown (see chart below) in box-and-whiskers format for comparison to historical residential PV benchmark overnight capital cost and the 2022 ATB estimates of future CAPEX projections.
+The data in (Barbose et al., 2021) represent 79% of all U.S. residential PV and commercial PV capacity installed through 2020.

-- Timing-related issues: For instance, the time between contract completion and project placement in service may vary.
+- Timing-related issues (e.g., the time between contract completion and project placement in service may vary)